davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   features are supported as well.
 With this option, they are rejected.

-  :option:`-Wpedantic` does not cause warning messages for use of the alternate keywords whose names begin and end with __.
+  :option:`-Wpedantic` does not cause warning messages for use of the alternate keywords whose names begin and end with :samp:`__`.
 Pedantic warnings are also disabled in the expression that follows ``__extension__``.
 However, only system header files should use these escape routes; application programs should avoid them.